 Ever watched a video with horrible audio?
 You most likely didn’t finish it.
-It was much too painful!
-This illustrates how crucial high-quality audio is to creating a video someone will actually want to watch till the end.
+It was much too painful.
+This illustrates how crucial high-quality audio is to creating a video someone will actually want to watch in its entirety.
 Make sure the audio in your videos is crystal clear by investing in a high-end microphone.
-What are the best microphones for creating YouTube videos?
+Here are two of the best microphones for recording YouTube videos?

 The Importance Of Audio

 It’s easy to get caught up in the visual aspect of making videos, but don’t forget the importance of audio.
 There’s no better way to hijack your videos than to have poor-quality audio.
 The built-in audio on smartphones, webcams, and cameras, although good enough for some applications, doesn’t make the grade when creating YouTube videos.
 This is where a separate microphone comes in handy, and will become your new best friend.
 Get silky smooth audio, that complements your videos, rather than distracting from them.